MacroAcon/pandacea-protocol/docs/Pandacea Protocol Technical Whitepaper v4.1.md

 ### **4\.
 Economic Model: A Self-Regulating Data Economy**

-The Pandacea marketplace is facilitated by sophisticated agents and governed by a set of transparent, DAO-controlled economic mechanisms designed to foster a healthy market.
+The Pandacea marketplace is facilitated by sophisticated agents and governed by a set of transparent, DAO-controlled economic mechanisms designed to foster a healthy and stable market.

-*(Note: The following subsections are restored from v3.1)*

 #### **4.0.
 System Interactions: An Overview**